jabadge/green-ibis/README.md

 # Green IBIS: Greenland Ice Bed from Ice Surface
 Inferring seasonal timescale basal processes from ice surface observations and ice-flow models for Greenland outlet glaciers.

+## Note: This repository is actively being built and will undergo many substantial changes.

 ## Repository Structure
 This repository combines MATLAB and Python/Jupyter Notebook scripts to handle observations and models for all parts of the Green IBIS project.